 In vitro release studies

-In vitro drug release studies were performed using the dialysis bag technique at sufficiently sink condition as respected to DFO solubility.
-Polymeric micelle solutions including 0.1 mg DFO were placed in dialysis bag with acetate cellulose (Spectra/Por, molecular weight cut of 3000-4000 Da) membrane, tied and immersed into the 100 ml release medium that is stirred at 37ₒ C in basket dissolution apparatus.
-SGF (pH 1.2) and SIF (pH 6.8) were applied as release medium.
-Dialysis bag including DFO-loaded polymeric micelle solution incubated for 1 h in 100 ml SGF and then the sample bags were transferred into 100 ml of SIF and incubated for 96 h.
-At time intervals of 0.5, 1, 2, 3, 4, 5, 6, 7, 8 and 24 hours, 2 ml sample was removed, filtrated and DFO released amount determined by UV.
-[45] In this experiment aqueous solution of DFO with the same concentration of polymeric micelle solution was used as control.
+In vitro drug release studies were performed using the dialysis bag technique at sufficiently sink condition with respect to DFO solubility.
+Polymeric micelle solutions containing 0.1 mg DFO were placed in dialysis bag with acetate cellulose membrane (Spectra/Por, molecular weight cut-off 3000-4000 Da), tied and immersed into 100 ml of release medium with stirring at 37°C in a basket dissolution apparatus.
+SGF (pH 1.2) and SIF (pH 6.8) were applied as release media.
+Dialysis bags including DFO-loaded polymeric micelle solution were incubated for 1 h in 100 ml SGF and then the sample bags were transferred into 100 ml of SIF and incubated for 96 h.
+At time intervals of 0.5, 1, 2, 3, 4, 5, 6, 7, 8 and 24 hours, 2 ml of sample was removed, filtrated, and released amount of DFO was determined by UV spectrometry [45].
+In this experiment, an aqueous solution of DFO with the same concentration of polymeric micelle solution was used as a control.

 Micelle stability

-DFO-loaded polymeric micelles were stored at 4 ₒ C for 3 months and time-dependent change in micelle size and distribution was evaluated.
+DFO-loaded polymeric micelles were stored at 4°C for 3 months and time-dependent changes in micelle size and distribution were evaluated.
 The chemical stability of DFO was studied by measuring drug content.

-Stability in media modeling physiological conditions and effect of dilution
+Stability in media modeling physiological conditions and effects of dilution

-The stability of 1 ml DFO-loaded polymeric micelles was studied by incubation in 1, 10 and 50 ml buffer phosphate, pH 7.4; SGF, pH 1.2 and SIF, pH 6.8 with and without bile salts (5Mm) for 12 h at room temperature (46).
-Then at defined time intervals polymeric micellar solutions were filtered through 0.2 µm membrane filter and particle size as a sign of physical stability and DFO content as a sign of chemical stability were analyzed and compared with DFO solution as control.
+The stability of 1 ml DFO-loaded polymeric micelles was studied by incubation in 1, 10, and 50 ml buffer phosphate, pH 7.4; SGF, pH 1.2; and SIF, pH 6.8 with or without bile salts (5 mM) for 12 h at room temperature [46].
+At defined time intervals, polymeric micellar solutions were filtered through 0.2 µm membrane filters and particle size as a sign of physical stability and DFO content as a sign of chemical stability were analyzed and compared with DFO solution as a control.

 Thermal behavior of DFO loaded in polymeric micelles

-The thermal behavior of polymeric micelles was performed using Differential Scanning Calorimetry (DSC).
-Samples at first were heated to 50 oC and kept at this temperature for 5 minutes to remove their thermal history.
-Then the temperature was reduced to 0 oC with 5 oC/ min.
-Samples were kept at 0 oC for 5 min and temperature was then increased to 160 oC with the same rate.
+The thermal behavior of polymeric micelles was analyzed using differential scanning calorimetry (DSC).
+Samples were first heated to 50 oC and kept at this temperature for 5 minutes to remove their thermal history.
+Then the temperature was reduced to 0 oC with at a rate of 5 oC/ min.
+Samples were kept at 0 oC for 5 min and the temperature was then increased to 160 oC using the same rate.
 The possible incompatibility between drug and nanoparticles was also evaluated by measuring transition temperature and enthalpy.

-Ex Vivo Permeation study through Rat intestine
+Ex vivo permeation study through rat intestine

-Male wistar rats were sacrificed and the small intestine was excised and placed in the ice-cold bubbled (carbogen, 95:5 O2/CO2) ringer buffer.
+Male wistar rats were sacrificed and the small intestine was excised and placed in ice-cold bubbled (carbogen, 95:5 O2/CO2) ringer buffer.
 The jejunum 15-20 cm distal from the pyloric sphincter was removed and rinsed with ringer buffer.
-2 ml of polymeric micellar formulations containing defined amount of DFO was poured into the rat intestine and closed from both sides.
-Then tissue was kept in organ bath filled with 25 ml of phosphate buffer pH 7.4 continuous aeration for 4 hours at 37°C. 2 ml was sampled at 0.5, 1, 2, 3, 4 picked up from solution for spectrophotometric determination and replaced immediately with an equal volume of fresh solution.
-The same test was carried out for the solution of deferoxamine mesylate in phosphate buffer pH 7.4 as a control.
-Apparent permeability coefficient (Papp) Percentage permeated and permeability enhancement ratio were calculated with the equation 3 and 4.
-[47]
+Two milliliters of polymeric micellar formulation containing defined amounts of DFO was poured into the rat intestine and closed from both sides.
+Then the tissue was kept in an organ bath filled with 25 ml of phosphate buffer (pH 7.4) with continuous aeration for 4 hr at 37°C. Two milliliter samples at 0.5, 1, 2, 3, and 4 hr were obtained from the solution for spectrophotometric determination and replaced immediately with an equal volume of fresh solution.
+The same test was carried out for the solution of DFO in phosphate buffer (pH 7.4) as a control.
+Apparent permeability coefficient (Papp) Percentage permeated and permeability enhancement ratio were calculated using equations 3 and 4 [47].

 (3)